-The Diocese has initiated a project whereby it intends to achieve full compliance with the CRA's requirements at the earliest possible opportunity.
+The Diocese has initiated a project whereby it intends to achieve full compliance with the CRA's requirements in the completion of the 2017 financial statements.

 2. SIGNIFICANT ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY

 The preparation of these financial statements requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.